ess-dmsc/nexus-constructor/getting_started.md

 ![](resources/images/select_type.png)

-Hit the "Add component" button to save it (Note: you can edit this component once saved by selecting it in the list and using the "Edit component" button near to the add button).
+Hit the "Add group" button to save it (Note: you can edit this component once saved by selecting it in the list and using the "Edit component" button near to the add button).
-You will notice in the 3d view there is a new cube which has been added that is black.
-Currently it overlaps the sample, to remedy this we should add a transformation to the newly added source component.
+You will notice in the 3d view there is a new cube which has been added that is grey.
+To move the source away from the origin we will add a transformation to the newly added source component.

 #### Setting translation on the source

-To the right of the "Add component" button in the main window toolbar, three additional controls can be used to add transformations to a component.
+To the right of the "Group" button in the main window toolbar, three additional controls can be used to add transformations to a component.
 Here we have the option to translate, rotate and link to another component's transformations.

-Select the source component in the list by clicking it, then click the "add translation" button.
+Select the source component in the list by clicking it, then click the "Translation" button.

-You will see upon adding a new translation the black cube gets shifted to the right immediately.
+You will see upon adding a new translation the cube gets moves immediately.
 This is because of the default vector specified in the translation.
 By default the field is disabled, but to edit these fields simply click on it.
 When finished editing, clicking elsewhere in the list will save the changes.

 ![](resources/images/positive_translation.png)